bigsk1/comfyui-kokoro-remote/README.md

 KOKORO_SAMPLE_RATE=44100
 ```

-If you have a locally running Kokoro server with no auth just enter the url in the node one the workflow.
+If you have a locally running Kokoro server with no auth just enter the url in the node.

 ## Compatibility & “Missing Nodes” Guide